 These are some of the best day trips from Birmingham.
 The list includes family days out, local towns to explore, and even some popular seaside trips.

 And I’ve arrange the list in order by distance from Birmingham city centre.
-So whether you’re looking to tag on a couple of extra days to your trip or just fill an afternoon, there’s bound to be something you’ll enjoy.
+So whether you’re looking to tag on a couple of extra days to your trip or just need something to fill an afternoon, there’s bound to be something you’ll enjoy.

 Here are my recommendations for some of the best day trips from Birmingham: